niekcandaele/Bill/README.md

 The txt command takes 2 config commands: set and delete.
 - Set adds a new message.
-The usage is: $txt set textname text textname is what you will type after txt to send a message text is the message that will be displayed
+The usage is: $txt set textname text
+  - textname is what you will type after txt to send a message
+  - text is the message that will be displayed
+  - You can also use [Discord markdown](https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)!
 - Delete deletes a message.
 The usage is: $txt delete textname

+Users can then call your message with $textname

 Note: textname is case sensitive!